-This isn’t just a theory on my part – I struggle with impulse shopping myself.
-Actually, I come by it naturally – I inherited it from my Mom and her pre-internet mail order shopping habits.
+I struggle with impulse shopping myself as do many women.
+Actually, I think I come by it naturally – I inherited it from my Mom.
 After she passed, we cleared out shelves full of unread books and boxes of unopened craft supplies.
-So these tips I’m sharing with you are ones I’ve had to implement in my own life.
+So these tips I’m sharing with you are ones I’ve HAD to implement in my own life.

 I wouldn’t say that I’ve completely solved my problem, but let’s say I’m a recovering online shopping addict.
 I hope these tips will help you on the path to your own recovery.

-Tip #1 – Be Aware of your Triggers.
+Tip #1 – Be Aware of your Triggers for online shopping.

 Online shopping doesn’t just happen out of the blue.
 There are triggers that get the snowball rolling.
 You’ll have to do some detective work to define what your own triggers are, but I’m happy to share mine.
 I have three main triggers that get me going:

 Boredom – this is a big one for me, especially if I am feeling bored AND lonely.
-I think that’s not unusual.
+If you think about it, you probably have a similar issue.
 It’s not a good feeling to be sitting around on a weekend and not have anything fun to do or have someone to do it with.
 So, you resolve that negative feeling with a new pair of jeans or some shoes, when really you’d be happier to do something with a friend.